Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 This creates a config file that gives the Kubernetes control plane VM access to the cluster hosted on OCI.

-4. Verify that you can reach the Oracle Kubernetes Engine cluster: kubectl get nodes. if the setup is correct, the command will output all the worker nodes in your cluster.
+4. Verify that you can reach the Oracle Kubernetes Engine cluster: kubectl get nodes.
+If the setup is correct, the command will show all the worker nodes in your cluster.

 5. Restrict access to the config file: chmod 600 $HOME/.kube/config